bi-zone/Log4j_Detector/README.md

 ## Scanning for Log4Shell

 Log4Shell is a serious remote code execution (RCE) vulnerability in Log4j logging library, which is widely used in Java applications.
-Because it's often difficult to check whether the specific app is using vulnerable version of this library, we provide this YARA rule to help you with that task.
+Because it's often difficult to check whether the specific app is using potentially vulnerable version of this library, we provide this YARA rule to help you with that task.
 Using it, you can scan the running processes on your systems to check for presense of the Log4j.

 ## Usage instructions